Employers can access a wage subsidy if they:

-- the minimum hours required for a wage subsidy agreement is an average of 20 hours per week, over the six month term of the agreement
+- offer a job that is expected to be ongoing and for an average of 20 hours per week, over the six months of the agreement

 - Wage subsidies factsheet - employers

 - Wage subsidies factsheet - Youth Bonus (15 to 24 years of age)

 - Wage subsidies factsheet - Restart (50+ years of age)